patrickfrey/mewa/doc/faq.md

 ### How to implement exception handling?

 In the example _language1_ I implemented a very primitive exception handling.
-The only thing you can throw is an error code plus optionally a string.
-Besides simplicity this solution has also the advantage that exceptions could potentially be thrown accross shared library borders.
+The only thing throwable is an error code plus optionally a string.
+Besides simplicity this solution has also the advantage that exceptions could potentially be thrown accross shared library borders without relying on a global object registry as in _Microsoft Windows_.

 Every call that can potentially raise an exception needs a label to be jumped at in the case.
 The first instructions at this label are launching the exception handling and extracting the exception data, storing them into local variables reserved for that.
 In the following the code goes through a sequence of cleanup calls.
 After cleanup the exception structure is rebuilt and rethrown with the LLVM 'resume' instruction or the exception is processed.
 The instructions for launching the exception handling and ending it are different for the two cases.
 LLVM calls the case of rethrowing the exception with resume 'cleanup' and the case where the exception is processed 'catch'.